mlip-cmu/s2025/labs/lab03.md

 7. Merge the `merge-conflict` branch into the `main` branch.
 8. Resolve the merge conflict by keeping the resizing mode `bilinear` and `align_corners` `True`.
 9. Commit the changes to the `main` branch.
 Make sure you add a meaningful commit message.

-## Exercise 2: Amend a commit

-1. Create a new branch called `amend-commit` from `main` branch.
-2. In the `torch/nn/functional.py` file, navigate to the `multi_margin_loss` function (line 4000) and change the margin to 1.5 and reduction mode to `sum'
-3. Commit the changes to the `amend-commit` branch.
-Make sure you add a meaningful commit message.
-4. Amend the commit by changing the margin to 2.0
-5. Commit the changes to the `amend-commit` branch.
-Make sure you add a meaningful commit message.

 ## Exercise 3: Create and approve a pull request